What are other names for this medicine?

 Life-threatening (Report these to your healthcare provider right away.
 If you cannot reach your healthcare provider right away, get emergency medical care or call 911 for help): Allergic reaction (hives; itching; rash; trouble breathing; tightness in your chest; swelling of your lips, tongue, and throat).

-Serious (report these to your healthcare provider right away): Swelling of the ankles or legs; stomach pain; seizures; muscle weakness; headache that continues; bloody or black, tarry stools; vision changes; fever; unexplained sore throat.
+Serious (report these to your healthcare provider right away): Swelling of the ankles or legs; stomach pain or vomiting; severe diarrhea; new or worsening seizures; muscle weakness; headache that continues; bloody or black, tarry stools; unusual weakness or tiredness; vision changes; fever; unexplained sore throat or cough; unusual mood or behavior changes; increased thirst or urination; unexplained weight changes; fast or irregular heartbeat; trouble breathing.

-Other: Skin discoloration, change in skin texture, pimples, dizziness, nausea, vomiting, irritability, trouble sleeping, menstrual irregularities, confusion, increased appetite, weight gain.
+Other: Skin discoloration, change in skin texture, pimples, dizziness, nausea, irritability, trouble sleeping, menstrual irregularities, confusion, increased appetite, weight gain, constipation, diarrhea, increased sweating.

 What products might interact with this medicine?